Saturday, December 1 – Mindo to San Clemente – 350 km

 We were up at 4:00 AM (gulp!) so we could be on time for our train to Aguas Calientes where we will catch a bus to Machu Picchu.
 Boarding at 4:35 for a 5:00 AM departure certainly means an earlier-than-usual start to our day.
 Thankfully our hotel provided breakfast to go so we grabbed our bag and headed out for a walk to the train station.
 The town seems pretty lively considering the very early hour!
 I’m sure this is the usual way of things here.

-After boarding and meeting our Serbian seat-mates, we had a pretty quiet ride for 90 minutes to Aguas Calientes, the town that is the staging area for visitors to Machu Picchu.
-Once disembarked we figured out we had to walk a short way into town to buy a bus ticket, then walk past the train station to catch the bus that took us up an incredibly switch-backed road to actually get to Machu Picchu.
-It seemed like quite the process, but once we were through the entry gate, it all seemed worthwhile.
+After boarding and meeting our Serbian seat-mates, we had a quiet ride for 90 minutes to Aguas Calientes, the town that is the staging area for visitors to Machu Picchu.
+Once disembarked we had to walk a short way into town to buy a bus ticket, then walk past the train station to catch the bus that took us up an incredibly switch-backed road to get to Machu Picchu.
+It was quite the process, but once through the entry gate, it was all worthwhile.
 Words cannot describe the size, scale, grandeur of this site.

 The trail took us through jungle, up steep Inca-built stairs, through a narrow cave, up and up and up to a height of something close to 2700 meters above sea level.
 Although the morning was somewhat cloudy, the views were still spectacular.
 I had no idea how big the walls and terraces at Machu Picchu are, but this overview really made us wonder just how hard all of the builders would have worked to create such a wonder.